jaredhill4/pt-wordpress/README.md

 ## CircleCI

-We use CircleCI to build and deploy to our WP Engine environments.
-CircleCI is set to automatically watch for changes to the `review` branch and deploy them automatically to their respective environments (expect `percproduction`, which must be deployed manually).
+We use [CircleCI](https://circleci.com/) to build, test and deploy our application to remote environments.

-CircleCI may be accessed using the credentials in the client passport.
-However, only lead/senior developers should make changes to the CircleCI configuration, and you must receive approval before manually deploying to `percproduction`.
+The [White Lion CircleCI dashboard](https://app.circleci.com/projects/project-dashboard/github/wlion) may be accessed by logging in with your personal GitHub account.
+However, only lead/senior developers should make changes to the CircleCI configuration.
+Additionally, It is recommended for senior/lead developers to enable [notifications](https://app.circleci.com/settings/user/notifications) for White Lion projects, so you can be notifed when builds fail.

+### Branch Deployments

+We have branch deployment support built-in to our CircleCI configuration (found in the project at `.circleci/config.yml`).
+Currently, the configuration supports three branches: `review`, `development`, and `staging`.

+By default, the CircleCI configuration is set to watch for changes to the `review` branch and build and deploy the site automatically to the `review` server (`web8.wlion.com`).

+The `development` and `staging` branches/environments require some additional configuration, but by default assume the configuration assumes we will be using WP Engine for those environments.
+This may be changed to meet the needs of the project.

+### Production Deployment

+To trigger a deployment to `production`, rather than simply pushing or merging to the `master` branch in GitHub, an additional step is required: You must create a new tag/release using the following specific format: `20XX.XX.XX.XX`.
+Each "X" in the template above represents and integer.
+So, similar to our traditional tagged release workflow, a typical tag might be: `2020.06.24.01`.
+Only tags in this format will trigger the production deployment.

-## WP-CLIg
+## WP-CLI

 We use [WP-CLI](http://wp-cli.org/) to perform common tasks in WordPress.
 Here are a few commands that will be helpful for you as you work on your project: